 7. Q: How will my child be advised to take the right courses?

-A: New students complete a college orientation called SOAR (Student Orientation to Advising and Registration) where they are advised regarding their first quarter’s classes.
-In FYI, they are given basic instructions in developing an educational plan and one of their assignments is to map out their next four quarters based on the program of study/major they seem most comfortable with.
-Thereafter, advising is not mandatory except for students who are on academic probation.
-However, we strongly encourage all students to visit with educational planners or counselors prior to the time they are scheduled to register if they have any questions about what courses to take.
+A: New students complete a online Getting Started process that helps ensure that students have completed all the requirements prior to beginning classes including advising regarding their first quarter’s classes.
+In FYI, they are given basic instructions in developing an educational plan based on the program of study/major they seem most comfortable with.
+Post SOAR Advising & Registration sessions are mandatory for new students.
+We strongly encourage all students to visit with a completion coach or counselor prior to the time they are scheduled to register each quarter if they have any questions about what courses to take.

 8. Q: What assistance is available to students experiencing academic difficulties or who may have

 A: CBC offers many services and resources to help students be successful.
-The Tutor Center housed in the Thornton Center provides drop-in instructional support in subject areas for which there is high demand, particularly in math and writing.
+The Academic Success Center housed in the Thornton Center provides drop-in instructional support in subject areas for which there is high demand, particularly in math and writing.
 Some one-on-one tutoring is available by subject, depending on availability.
 CBC also subscribes to an e-tutoring consortium (www.etutoring.org) which provides 24/7 assistance from instructors across the country.
-The Learning Opportunities Center (LOC) in the A building provides adult basic education, GED, and ESL classes.
-Counselors teach free classes about college success strategies and provide many workshops throughout the year on topics such as note taking, test anxiety, time management, and studying smarter.
+The Learning Opportunities Center (LOC) in the A building provides adult basic education, GED, and ESA (formerly ESL) classes.
+Counselors teach free classes about college success strategies and provide many workshops throughout the year on topics such as notetaking, test anxiety, time management, and studying smarter.
 Students are encouraged to meet with their instructors during office hours when they do not understand the material.
 We also encourage students to form study groups.

 The Resource Center at CBC offers assistance to students with a documented disability.
 In order to qualify for accommodations, students must complete an intake process through the Center.
 Accommodations are individually determined, but examples of accommodations include extra testing time, note takers, sign language interpreters, books in an alternate format, and adaptive furniture or equipment.
 The Resource Center also offers assistance to students who do not have a diagnosed disability, but are struggling with their classes.
 Staff can make an informal assessment of a student’s learning needs and offer referrals to community professionals for evaluation.